 A VPN isn’t just useful for getting around region locks though.
 It’s also good for your privacy and security in a variety of ways:

-- Prevent snooping from your ISP or the government.
 If you use an unsecured internet connection for your home network, it’s shockingly easy for outside parties to observe and record your internet activity.
-Your ISP will monitor all of the traffic which goes over their network, and the government can check in on this data by forcing your ISP to hand over records of your browsing history.
+Your ISP will monitor all of the traffic going over their network, and the government can check in on this data by forcing your ISP to hand over records of your browsing history.
 This should be a matter of concern for everyone, no matter what they are using the internet for or what country they live in.
 Your browsing history ought to be private, and a VPN can make sure that it is through the use of encryption.
 When you’re running a VPN, your ISP and other observers can see how much data you are using, but not what the contents of that data is.

-- Boost your security when using public Wi-Fi networks.
 It’s so handy that many locations now have free Wi-Fi, whether they’re cafes, bars, airports, or libraries.
 However, these public Wi-Fi networks can be dangerous to use.
 When you are connected to a network with many other people, it is possible for others to intercept and view the information you’re sending over the internet–which could include your passwords, your private emails, or even your credit card details.
-In order to keep all of this information safe, you should always use a VPN when using public Wi-Fi networks as the encryption will prevent anyone else from gaining access to your data.
+In order to keep all of this information safe, you should always use a VPN when using public Wi-Fi networks as the encryption will prevent anyone else from gaining access to your data or stealing your identity.

 Users from the Netherlands can take confidence from the fact that their country has some of the most user friendly and pro-net neutrality laws in Europe.
 However, these laws don’t mean that you’re safe from all cyber threats.
 In order to protect your privacy by stopping outside parties from observing your internet usage, and in order to prevent your data being hacked when you’re on a public Wi-Fi network, you should use a VPN to encrypt your data.